CarmineDAlessandro/Cassiopea-Box-Puzzle-STM32F3discovery-Demo/README.md

 When a university project becomes a puzzle.

 ## Overview
-This project is made for the class of Embedded Systems.
-The official board of the class is the STM32F3discovery and the real time operative system ChibiOS.
+This project was made for the class of Embedded Systems.
+The official material of the class was the STM32F3discovery and the real time operative system ChibiOS.
 You can find information on the board at [this link](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) and on the RTOS at [this link](http://chibios.org/dokuwiki/doku.php).

 The program reads data from the accellerometer and gyroscope, outputting on the leds of the puzzle and debug information on the serial port.